matthias-reis/aithir.de/_content/storylines/asimov.md

 "Ahh", said Peter, "It was like an elevator."

 "Yes.
 And it was so much more.
 It cleaned itself for example.
 All the dirt and dust was a problem of the past.
-And id took over many more things.
+And it took over many more things.

 So I thought, why not do the same with the fortress.
 And so I did the same with that grumpy old pile of stone.
 Sorry, that was just a joke."